 Let’s look at Electrolux’s latest robotic vacuum cleaner.
 Which, in the Swedish market, has been released as both a product and a vacuum cleaning as a service.
 It is this service that we will explore.

-We are in a relentless march towards service economies.
-In 2017 the UK’s economy was reported as 79% service-based (14% production and 1% agriculture).
+We are in a relentless march towards service economies (or better put: towards exposing the true basis of economy is service) In 2017 the UK’s economy was reported as 79% service-based (14% production and 1% agriculture).
 Nigeria, as another example, reported an increase in GDP from services from 50% in 2010 to 55.8% in 2017.
 If you focus only on products, it looks like a bleak future.

 We’ll position the service on the product-service continuum.
-And, we’ll explore which of the reasons behind the ongoing shift to the service economy this addresses.
+And, we’ll explore which of the reasons behind the ongoing shift to the service economy are behind Electrolux’s service.

 Electrolux robot cleaner